greggman/webgl-capture/README.md

 A library to capture a stream of WebGL commands from a WebGL program and generate a stand alone program.

-Often I need to file a bug or make a reducted test case from a larger WebGL program.
+Often I need to file a bug or make a reduced test case from a larger WebGL program.
 This can be very tedious.
 Instead, why not capture the commands sent to WebGL and generate a program that calls those commands.
 I'll then have the minimal program and I can start paring it down